ameier38/andrewcmeier.com/about.md

 permalink: /about/
 ---

-:tada: Welcome! :tada: This this the personal blog of Andrew C. Meier.
+Welcome to the personal blog of Andrew C. Meier!
 Originally from STL, now living in NYC.
 Working in FinTech [@MoneyLion](https://twitter.com/moneylion?lang=en).
 Passionate about consumer finance, capital markets,